 19 the Preferred Development Plan.
-During the capital intensive period involving both Keeyask and
+During the capital intensive period involving both Keeyask and and provide the most robust ability to absorb adverse financial impacts over the entire study period.

-20 Conawapa, projected net debt and cumulative rate increases are generally higher than other
+20 Conawapa, projected net debt and cumulative rate increases are generally higher than other 21 alternatives, but are lower in the long-term.
+Development plans that include Keeyask and Conawapa